[BORG] ACADEMY

 Rep with each Faction is measured in points and determines your standing, which ranges from Enemy to Prestige tiers.
 The three main Factions operate on a triangular relationship, meaning: gaining Rep with one Faction typically reduces your standing with the others.

 There are 35 Rep Tiers.
-Here are the key thresholds:
+Below are the key thresholds but for a complete list, check out Rep Locks:

 So, how do you increase your Rep with a Faction?
 I'm glad you asked!